Stock Markets Waver After Tokyo Record - UrduPoint

 Stock Markets Waver After Tokyo Record

-Global stock markets wavered on Monday even as Tokyo closed at an all-time high, while oil prices rose slightly before retreating after a decision by major crude producers to extend output cuts
+Global stock markets wavered on Monday even as Tokyo closed at an all-time high, while oil prices retreated despite a decision by major crude producers to extend output cuts

-London, (UrduPoint / Pakistan Point News - 4th Mar, 2024) Global stock markets wavered on Monday even as Tokyo closed at an all-time high, while oil prices rose slightly before retreating after a decision by major crude producers to extend output cuts.
+New York, (UrduPoint / Pakistan Point News - 5th Mar, 2024) Global stock markets wavered on Monday even as Tokyo closed at an all-time high, while oil prices retreated despite a decision by major crude producers to extend output cuts.

-Wall Street indexes were slightly lower after the Nasdaq and S&P 500 closed at all-time highs last week.
+Wall Street stocks finished lower, with both the S&P 500 and Nasdaq retreating from records.

+Analysts attributed the pullback to a wait-and-see attitude to a heavy news week that includes US jobs data, congressional testimony from Federal Reserve Chair Jerome Powell, President Joe Biden's State of the Union address and a European Central Bank decision.

 Tech behemoth Apple was notably off almost three percent after being hit with an EU fine of more than 1.8 billion euros ($1.9 billion) for violating the bloc's laws by preventing European users from accessing information on alternative, less expensive music streaming services.